gaurav-chaurasia/elib/README.md

 ## List of all implemented features,

-- Multiple Image upload capability
+- [x] Multiple Image upload capability
-- seperate dashboard for normal and admin user
+- [x] seperate dashboard for normal and admin user
-- "Active storage used for image storing feature"
+- [x] "Active storage used for image storing feature"
-- show page for separate user and user can see their all request _USER DASHBOARD_
+- [x] show page for separate user and user can see their all request _USER DASHBOARD_
-- admin can see all request, books, and can manage all these from _ADMIN DASHBOARD_
+- [x] admin can see all request, books, and can manage all these from _ADMIN DASHBOARD_
-- only admins can download all request in csv format from _ADMIN DASHBOARD_
+- [x] only admins can download all request in csv format from _ADMIN DASHBOARD_
-- admin can approve and reject request
+- [x] admin can approve and reject request
-- admin dashboard has seperate tab for pending, approved, and rejected books
+- [x] admin dashboard has seperate tab for pending, approved, and rejected books
-- user can return any of his approved book
+- [x] user can return any of his approved book
-- user can not make request for same book again and again if
+- [x] user can not make request for same book again and again if
-  - already approved
+  - [x] already approved
-  - already a pending request exists
+  - [x] already a pending request exists
-- if request is rejected he can make new request for same book again
+- [x] if request is rejected he can make new request for same book again

-## List of non-implemented/planned features,
+- [x] User profile picture

-- after rejecting any request from admin any user can make request after certain time only for the book
+- [ ] after rejecting any request from admin any user can make request after certain time only for the book
-- admin can download request list in any format of his/her choise
+- [ ] admin can download request list in any format of his/her choise
-- User profile picture
-- make design it responsive
-- improve view (inline CSS)
+- [ ] improve view

-## Bugs

 > some links